antmicro/kenning/docs/source/json-scenarios.md

 * specify the dataset's location,
 * download the dataset,
 * configure data layout and batch size,
-* configure anything specific for the dataset.
+* configure anything specific to the dataset.

 ```{note}
 For more details on defining parameters for Kenning core classes, check [](defining-arguments-for-core-classes).